bisdn/bisdn.github.io/setup/install_switch_image.md

 Get the image via the CLI
 =========================

 Select `ONIE: Rescue` to get to the cli.
 Install the image via a cli command as in the example below.
-Images can be found [here][image-repository]
+Images can be found in the `image repo <http://repo.bisdn.de/pub/onie/>`_.

 .. code-block:: bash
   onie-nos-install http://example_webserver.com/onie/onie-bisdn-agema-ag7648.bin

-More information about the ONIE cli can be found [here](https://opencomputeproject.github.io/onie/cli/index.html#onie-nos-install).
+More information about the ONIE cli can be found `here <https://opencomputeproject.github.io/onie/cli/index.html#onie-nos-install>`_.

 Get the image via DHCP option 60
 ================================